 \subsection{Residual}

-As the scaling relationship (Eq.~\ref{eq:scaling_relation}) only provides an average description of the behavior of coordination costs, differences between observed and predicted values provides insights into the factors that affect coordination costs beyond the mean behavior predicted by the scaling law.
-To investigate this, we calculate the residual, $\xi_i$,~\cite{bettencourt2010urban} for each coordination cost as follows:
+As the scaling relationship (Eq.~\ref{eq:scaling_relation}) only provides an average description of the behavior of coordination costs, differences between observed and predicted values provide insight into the factors that affect coordination costs beyond the mean behavior predicted by the scaling law.
+To investigate this, we calculate the residual, $\xi_i$~\cite{bettencourt2010urban}, for each coordination cost as follows:

 where $Y_i$ is the observed value of coordination costs and $Y(N_i)$ is the expected value of coordination costs given the number of contributors $N_i$.
-For the comparison, Table~\ref{table:raw}, present the Pearson correlation between coordination costs, which exhibits strong correlations primarily influenced by the number of contributors.
+For the comparison, Table~\ref{table:raw}, presents the Pearson correlation between coordination costs, which exhibits strong correlations primarily influenced by the number of contributors.
 On the other hand, Table~\ref{table:resi} shows the correlation among residuals, highlighting their relationships after removing the average description of the behavior of coordination costs.